 As a graduate student, you will have the opportunity to join professional organizations of your choice based on your individual needs or interests.
 Often, professional organizations offer student memberships at highly discounted and affordable fees.
 Benefits to joining professional organizations include professional networking opportunities, access to scholarly materials and opportunities to attend conferences and present rehabilitation-based information to other professionals.
 Below is a non-exhaustive list of organizations or resources (in alphabetical order) that are specific to rehabilitation counseling students and professionals.
 Some of these are organizations that you can join while other are accrediting bodies relevant to our program.

-American Counseling Association (ACA): The American Counseling Association (ACA) is an educational, scientific and professional organization whose members work in a variety of settings and service in multiple capacities.
+American Counseling Association (ACA): The American Counseling Association (ACA) is an educational, scientific, and professional organization whose members work in a variety of settings and service in multiple capacities.

 American Deafness and Rehabilitation Association (ADARA): The American Deafness and Rehabilitation Association (ADARA) is a national organization that brings together professionals from vocational rehabilitation, mental health, chemical health, education, interpreting and related fields to share best practices in working with individuals who are deaf and hard of hearing, to address policy and program concerns, and to network.
 Our goal is to improve the lives of those we serve while growing professionally.